toggl/toggl_api_docs/reports/detailed.md

 ##Response##

 General data
 * total_count: total number of time entries that were found for the request.
-Pay attention to the fact that the amount of time entries returned is max the number which is returned with the `per_page` parameter (currently 50).
+Pay attention to the fact that the amount of time entries returned is max the number which is returned with the `per_page` field (currently 50).
 To get the next batch of time entries you need to do a new request with same parameters and the incremented `page` parameter.
 It is not possible to get all the time entries with one request.
 * per_page: how many time entries are displayed in one request